jaimiles23/leetCode/L_recursion/directory_recursion.md

 # Directory

 ## Principles of Recursion
-- Principle_of_recursion.md has initial notes on recursion
+- *Principle_of_recursion.md* has initial notes on recursion
-- Reverse_string.py tests userdefined recursion function to print word(s) backwards.
+- *Reverse_string.py* tests userdefined recursion function to print word(s) backwards.
+- *Recursion_function.md* provides guidelines to implement a recursive function
 -